dkoster95/QuickHatchHTTP/Docs/Request-Response.md

-## **URLRequest Extension**
+## **Request/Response Pattern**
-- QuickHatch provides an extension of URLRequest for you to build the requests easier and faster
+- QuickHatchHTTP provides an easy way to create a request and fetch the response like Python Requests does
 ```swift
 public extension URLRequest {